Safe access zones: keeping clients safe – mentally and physically

-The reality is that providing safe zones where patients can access sexual and reproductive health services, including abortions, is more a public health issue than a challenge to free speech.Dr Philip Goldstone, Medical Director Marie Stopes Australia
+The reality is that providing safe zones where clients can access sexual and reproductive health services, including abortions, is more a public health issue than a challenge to free speech.Dr Philip Goldstone, Medical Director Marie Stopes Australia

-Because there’s no regulation on the claims made by protestors they’re able to make medically impossible claims designed to traumatise and distress patients before the procedure.
+Because there’s no regulation on the claims made by picketers they’re able to make medically impossible claims designed to traumatise and distress patients before the procedure.
 This includes pamphlets with fake images and statistics intended to make women believe that they’ll regret their decision.
 Others will employ emotional manipulation tactics by holding “prayer vigils for the dead” outside the clinic.

 “I am used to being told daily that I am going to hell.
 I am used to standing up to protesters who block my path when I am entering my workplace.
 I can handle the criticism spat at me angrily by strangers.
 I can do this because I strongly believe in providing sexual and reproductive health services to Australians no matter who they are or where they are.”

-And that is why Marie Stopes will continue to campaign for Safe Access Zones across the country.
+And that is why Marie Stopes Australia will continue to campaign for Safe Access Zones across the country.
 Because everyone deserves quality healthcare without facing a misguided moral firing squad in order to access it.
-Our staff, our patients, and indeed every person looking to access reproductive healthcare services should have the right to do so without being assaulted.
+Our staff, our clients, and indeed every person looking to access reproductive healthcare services should have the right to do so without being assaulted.

 How can we harmonise safe access zone legislation across Australia?